Contract Advances for NFL Players Athletes – Helping NFL Players Manage Cash Flow

 Understanding the Timing Problem – If you get paid three and a half million dollars in August (money flowing in), but you don’t get paid again until the following August, you will watch your money decline for an entire year as you spend money to live on (money flowing out).
 And if you run out of money before then, or need more money to pay for a large expense, this is referred to as a cash flow problem – it’s a problem because you ran out of money before you got more money in to replace it.

 As we mentioned before, this doesn’t just happen to NFL players.
 Most businesses have this kind of challenge.
 Lawyers who work on a contingency fee basis may work for years on a case before they get paid.
-And while they are working on the case, their savings are going down the entire time because they still have to pay rent, salaries, expert witnesses, court costs, travel costs, and more.
+While they are working on the case, their savings are going down the entire time because they still have to pay rent, salaries, expert witnesses, court costs, travel costs, and more.
 This creates cash flow problems.

 In truth, just about every type of business has cash flow struggles created by money going out constantly, and money coming in occasionally.
 This happens every day in all types of businesses.